Aero1200: Construction

 In September 2016, the city government approved a revised master-use permit for the project, which would comprise two 45-story towers with 1,050 total residential units above a retail podium and 736 parking stalls in an underground garage.
 The permit was later modified to add four stories of residential units with a $10 million fee paid into the city's mandatory housing affordability fund.
 Construction began in May 2018 under general contractor Graham Construction; the project was planned to be completed in 2021.
 Graham and Westbank were later accused by subcontractors of failure to pay for labor or supplies; the dispute, along with the COVID-19 pandemic and a regional concrete workers strike, contributed to delays for the project.

 Graham stepped down from the project in late 2022 and filed a $50.1 million lien against Westbank.
 Several subcontractors also filed liens against Westbank and Graham for alleged failures to pay for work between 2018 and 2022.
 Icon West Construction replaced Graham as the main contractor, with construction managed by JTM Construction beginning in early 2023.
 The framework for the Boeing 747 fuselage in the galleria was erected in late 2024.
 Phased occupancy was scheduled to start in 2025, but was delayed to 2026.

 The construction loans that were used to finance the WB1200 project in 2019, originally set at $297 million and later expanded to $420 million were consolidated in August 2025.
 Westbank lost control of the project, which remains with the same limited liability company but under new ownership.
+OPTrust, a Toronto-based developer and pension funds manager, took ownership and has planned to announce a rebranding of the project.
+The Boeing 747 fuselage was cut into 39 sections and trucked form California; installation of the fuselage sections began in January 2026.
+The project was renamed to Aero1200 in May 2026 by OPTrust and a 121-room hotel named Aerolux was added; it is scheduled to open in 2027.